Isabelle Chen, wrestler

 2026

-Canadian Wrestling World Team Trials champion, 49 kg U17 Cadet — earning national team selection
+Canadian Wrestling World Team Trials gold, 49 kg U17 Cadet — earning national team selection

 2026